Blog » How to Create a SKU: Essential Inventory Guide

 How to Create a SKU: Essential Inventory Guide

-Once you know how to create an SKU and how to use it in an e-commerce business, it gets much easier to control sales and perform inventory management.
-In this article, we will go through the most important steps of creating a stock-keeping unit and explain why it’s so important for marketers.
+Once you know how to create an SKU and how to use it to track inventory it gets much easier to and promote products in an e-commerce business and properly track sales as well as fulfill online orders.
+In this article, we will go through the most important reasons for creating a stock-keeping unit and explain why it’s so important for marketers.

 What Is a SKU Number?

-A stock-keeping unit (SKU) is a code that includes both numbers and letters and identifies products.
-Marketers usually create unique codes for individual products to make the search easier.
-For example, with SKU, you spend less time searching for things from various departments and sizes.
+A stock-keeping unit (SKU) is a code that includes both numbers and letters and uniquely identifies identifies a specific product.
+Marketers usually create unique codes for each individual product to make sales, order fulfillment and tracking product's specific metrics easier.
+For example, with SKU, you will be able to easily identify what items have been added to an eCommerce cart, searched for, or need to be re-ordered.
 There are no strict requirements on how the SKU should look like.
 You can create and change them as you wish.

 What Is the Difference Between SKU and UPC?

 Sometimes people can’t understand the difference between SKU and UPC.
-UPC, or a universal product code, is a 12-digit number used to identify the product.
+UPC, or a universal product code.
+A UPC is a 12-digit number used to identify the product.
 When a manufactured product is released, it gets a UPC issued by the Global Standard Organization (GSO).
-Whether you are a wholesaler or a retailer, you must follow the UPC.
+Whether you are a wholesaler or a retailer the UPC will be the same.
+The UPC is not necessarily the same as the SKU.
+The SKU is a number that means something to you and your business and makes the product easy for your companies team members to identify.

-Unlike stock-keeping units, unique product codes only include numbers and are not available for interpretation.
-At the same time, retailers can create their custom SKUs to simplify product tracking.
+Unlike stock-keeping units, unique product codes only include numbers and are defined by an external entity, UPC's are not defined by you.
+Unlike an UPC, your company can define your own custom SKUs to simplify your product tracking.

 How Does a SKU Number Work?

-Retailers assign a unique combined number to products to track it.
-Moreover, once they assign a specific number to a product, they know everything about it (size, price, color, etc.), which makes it easier to perform inventory management and effectively control all the products in stock.
-Simply saying, it’s easier for you to see what products you have and build a further strategy.
+Retailers assign a unique combined number to products to identify and internally track it.
+Moreover, once a SKU is assigned to a product, additional information such as size, price, color, dimensions and description, material, country of origin and more may be assigned making it easier to identify, market, even perform inventory management and effectively control all the products in stock.
+Simply saying, it’s easier for you to see what products you have and build a tracking and marketing strategy.

 Here are some examples of stock-keeping unit numbers